Rumer Willis

-Rumer Glenn Willis (born August 16, 1988) is an American actress and singer.
+Rumer Glenn Willis (born August 16, 1988) is an American actress.
 The eldest daughter of actors Bruce Willis and Demi Moore, she made her acting debut opposite her mother in the coming-of-age drama Now and Then (1995).
 She subsequently appeared in films such as Striptease (1996), Hostage (2005), The House Bunny (2008), Sorority Row (2009), and Once Upon a Time in Hollywood (2019).
 She portrayed Gia Mannetti on The CW teen drama series 90210 (2009–2010) and Tory Ash on the FOX musical drama series Empire (2017–2018).
-Willis won season 20 of the ABC dance competition television series Dancing with the Stars, and made her Broadway debut as Roxie Hart in the musical Chicago on September 21, 2015.
+Willis won season 20 of the ABC dance competition television series Dancing with the Stars, and she made her Broadway debut as Roxie Hart in the musical Chicago on September 21, 2015.

 Early life

 Rumer Glenn Willis was born on August 16, 1988, at Western Baptist Hospital in Paducah, Kentucky, while her father, Bruce Willis, was filming In Country.
 She was named after author Rumer Godden.
 Her mother, actress Demi Moore, hired a cameraman to videotape her birth.
 She has two younger sisters, Scout LaRue Willis (b.
 1991), and Tallulah Belle Willis (b.
 1994), as well as two younger paternal half-sisters from her father's marriage to model Emma Heming, born in April 2012 and May 2014.

 Raised in Hailey, Idaho, Willis enrolled as a freshman at the Interlochen Arts Academy in Interlochen, Michigan.
 In January 2004, she enrolled as a sophomore at Wildwood Secondary School in Los Angeles, California.
 She attended the University of Southern California for one semester before dropping out.